 🎄Are You Merry and Bright: part three

 “It is often the case a block will have that stubborn organizer, the one who urges holding out.
 But there we have the second angle—the foreclosure lists, the bankruptcies.
-When Throckmorton’s Chilton would find a weak link, someone sinking, financially—upon that person he bestowed the Christmastime visitation.
-He invited himself to the table…he did this, as you may guess, to survey the personalities, discover what sop would mollify the balking party.
+Wherever Throckmorton’s Chilton would find a weak link, someone sinking, financially—upon that person he bestowed the Christmas visitation.
+He invited himself to the table…he did this, as you may guess, to survey the personalities, discover what sop would best mollify the balking party.
 The five hundred dollars, being a lifebuoy to its recipient, was Throckmorton’s toe in the door…if you’ll pardon the mix of metaphor.
 He, in person, assuming his process not delayed by exigencies, would call around mid-January.
 Throckmorton was bold enough to suggest the five hundred be considered a down payment.
 I mean…to give an example…let us say the property could never, in the present market, sell for more than four thousand.
 He would then offer thirty-five hundred.
-Promise a check that day, even go as far as to claim the value of the gift had been doubled.
+Promise a check that day, even go as far as to claim the value of the gift had been multiplied.